amberm1286-cyber/Snake-Ultimate/README.md

 - Display rotating tutorial tips

 This makes the game more understandable for first-time visitors and improves the project’s presentation value.

+---

+## Replay System
+The replay system records supported gameplay runs and allows the player to watch them again later.

+Replay support currently includes:
+- Classic Mode
+- Time Attack 60s
+- Time Attack 120s

+The replay system uses two layers:

+1. Input Recording

+Direction changes are saved with timestamps.

+2. Game-State Snapshots

+The game also saves state frames during the run, making replay playback stable even when random food, hazards, or timing are involved.

+This makes the replay system more reliable than a simple input-only replay system.